Bachelor of Product Design

 Recommended preparation

 Entry to the BProdDesign is open to anyone with entry to the University.
 However, it is strongly recommended that you have at least 14 credits in NCEA Level 2 science and mathematics.
-Those intending to take the Chemical Formulation Design major should ideally have 14 credits in NCEA Level 3 chemistry (or the IB/CIE equivalent of these).
+Those intending to take Chemical Formulation Design should ideally have 14 credits in NCEA Level 3 chemistry (or the IB/CIE equivalent of these).

 Secondary school studies in related subjects such as digital technologies, technology, or design and visual communication would be an advantage.